User experience will always be the key to success in today’s digital world.

-Finally, remember that your website is the first opportunity your customer has to get to know your business and what it stands for.
-This is your chance to show off what your brand is, and what kind of mission you’re driving before.
+Finally, remember that your website is the first opportunity your customer knows your business and what it stands for.
+This is your chance to show off what your brand is and what kind of mission you’re driving before.

-If you’re a professional banking brand, for instance, a section full of social media posts at the bottom of your page might not give the right impression.
+For instance, if you’re a professional banking brand, a section full of social media posts at the bottom of your page might not give the right impression.
 Perhaps you could switch it for a section with testimonials from happy clients?

 Make Your Storefront Shine

 Your digital storefront is a crucial component in your path to success.
 It can make or break your chances of earning a profit and determine whether you’ll end up with loyal clients or not.